google/flatbuffers/docs/source/evolution.md

 Older code will simply ignore the new field in the flatbuffer.

-!!! tip "Use `id` attributes"

 You can ignore this rule if you use the `id` attribute on all the fields of a table.

 ### Removal